DaveGut/HubitatActive/HubiThingsReplica Drivers/README.md

 # HubiThings Replica Drivers

-##Replica_Samsung_TV.groovy##: Full implementation Samsung TV control including remote functions
+##Replica_Samsung_TV.groovy - REQUIRES YOU SET UP YOUR DEVICE_IP ON THE DEVICES PAGE AFTER INSTALLATION
+Implements bot SmartThings Cloud control plus LOCAL (LAN) control (allows basic remote operations if the SmartThings Cloud our your WAN is down.
 Special instruction:  After installation,

-a.
-Assure your TV's IP is on the static list on your router.
+* Assure your TV's IP is on the static list on your router.

-b.
-Enter the TV's IP address in the preferences section of the Device's page and SAVE PREFERENCES
+* Enter the TV's IP address in the preferences section of the Device's page and SAVE PREFERENCES

+##Replica_Mono_Bulb.groovy:
-##Replica_Mono_Bulb.groovy##: Generic Monochromatic (White) bulb using SmartThings as the execution platform
+Generic Monochromatic (White) bulb using SmartThings as the execution platform

+##Replica_Color_Bulb.groovy.groovy:
-##Replica_Color_Bulb.groovy.groovy##: Generic Color Temperature bulb using SmartThings as the execution platform
+Generic Color Temperature bulb using SmartThings as the execution platform

+##Replica_CT_Bulb.groovyy:
-##Replica_CT_Bulb.groovyy##: Generic Color bulb using SmartThings as the execution platform
+Generic Color bulb using SmartThings as the execution platform

 All drivers should be considered in early Beta state.

-They have undergone testing on SmartThings installed devices.
+## Contributions
+I do not take contributions for my developments.
+If you find the my integrations to be of value, you may make a donation to the charity of your choice or perform an act of kindness for a stranger!